-At the end of the study, invasive hemodynamic measurements were performed.
-The parameters of the LV-relaxation (dP/dt{min}) and contractility (dP/dt{max}) are shown in Figure 4.
+At the end of the study, the invasive haemodynamic measurements were performed.
+The parameters of the LV-relaxation (dP/dt{min}) and contractility (dP/dt{max}) are shown in Fig. 4.
 A significantly lower dP/dt{min} was determined in the daunorubicin group in comparison with the control group.
 However, an even more prominent difference in dP/dt{min} was apparent between the control and ketamine groups, which suggest a significant impact of xylazine on this parameter.
-Furthermore, Figure 4 clearly demonstrates the significantly lower LV contractility (dP/dt{max}) in the daunorubicin group as compared to the control group.
-Other hemodynamic parameters are summarized in Table 1.
+Furthermore, Fig. 4 clearly demonstrates the significantly lower LV contractility (dP/dt{max}) in the daunorubicin group as compared to the control group.
+Other haemodynamic parameters are summarised in Table 1.
 Although the mean heart rate was rather lower in the daunorubicin than in the control group, this did not reach statistical significance, whereas the difference in blood pressure was more prominent and significant.
-Furthermore, both the latter parameters were significantly lower in the control group (combined anesthesia) than in the ketamine group, which again points out the profound hemodynamic effect of xylazine.
+Importantly, both the latter parameters were significantly lower in the control group (combined anaesthesia) than in the ketamine group, which again points out the profound haemodynamic effect of xylazine.

+3.4.
 Plasma levels of cardiac troponin T

 Plasma cTnT levels in both the control and the ketamine groups were almost completely below the detection limit (i.e. $<0.010 \mu g/l$).
-Only a slight elevation above this limit was seen in a few rare cases.
-In contrast, a marked progressive rise of cTnT levels was observed in the daunorubicin group commencing with the third to fourth week and reached statistical significance in the 5^{th} week (Fig. 5).
+Only a slight elevation above this limit was witnessed in few rare cases.
+In contrast, a marked progressive rise of cTnT levels was observed in the daunorubicin group commencing with the 3-4th week and reaching the statistical significance in the 5th week (Fig. 5).